brucefan1983/CUDA-Programming/README.md

 ### Chapter 6: Memory organization in CUDA

-### Chapter 7: using shared memory: matrix transpose
+### Chapter 7: Using shared memory: matrix transpose

 | file                                 | what to learn? |
 |:-------------------------------------|:---------------|